-McMaster: All options on table in regard to North Korea
+McMaster: North Korea 'coming to a head'

 He added, "In the coming weeks, months, I think there's a great opportunity for all of us ... to take action short of armed conflict so we can avoid the worst."

 McMaster was speaking hours after US and South Korean defense officials told CNN that an attempted missile launch by North Korea failed.
+His comments echo those of a White House official earlier this month, who said "the clock has now run out, and all options are on the table" in regard to the rogue nation.

 The attempted launch occurred a day after the regime of Kim Jong Un showed off a bevy of new missiles and launchers at a large-scale military parade on its most important holiday.